Perfect Chocolate Chip Cookies

 It’s a small batch!
 Okay, okay.
 This one could go either way.
 I mean, I like having a cookie jar full of cookies, for sure.
 But I really like my cookies fresh from the oven!
 This recipe just makes 9 cookies, so you’ll still have a few leftover for tomorrow, but maybe the next day you can make a fresh batch and get them fresh from the oven.
 It’s the best of both worlds.

-Anyway, I am super curious to know if MY perfect chocolate chip cookies are also YOUR perfect chocolate chip cookies!
+Anyway, I am super curious to know if my homemade chocolate chip cookies are also YOUR perfect chocolate chip cookies!
 Please oh please, give these a try and report back!

 Perfect Chocolate Chip Cookies